 Behaviour driven development

-David Buckhurst & Rebecca Salsbury on behaviour driven development
+The BBC's David Buckhurst and Rebecca Salsbury explain behaviour driven development

 Behaviour driven development (BDD) is a workflow for software development, inspired by the habits of the most efficient test driven develpment (TDD) teams.
 It aims to bring together best practices via a clear and simple language.
-Technical architect David Buckhurst and head of core engineering at BBC News & Knowledge Rebecca Salsbury explain how BDD focuses on application behaviour from the user point of view.
+Television platforms engineering manager David Buckhurst and director of platform for design and engineering Rebecca Salsbury explain how BDD focuses on application behaviour from the user point of view.